Teenlife

 10-tips-building-your-high-school-resume

 Resumes are not just for adult job applicants.
-High school students applying to college, summer jobs and internships need resumes too.
-In fact, a well-written high school resume is more than just a list of accomplishments; it’s a snapshot or a picture of who you are and how you spend your time..
+High school students applying to college, summer jobs, and internships need resumes, too.
+In fact, a well-written high school resume does more than list your accomplishments.
+It offers a snapshot or a picture of who you are and how you spend your time.

-So whether you’re applying to colleges, looking for scholarships, or searching for internships online, there are many different situations in which a high school student might need a resume.
+Whether you’re applying to colleges, looking for scholarships, or searching for internships online, there are many different situations where you might need a resume.
 Do you have one?

 If not, don’t worry: you’re not alone.
-Many students don’t even know where to start when it comes to resumes.
-Writing one can be a daunting and overwhelming task, even for adults, and for high school students who’ve never done it before, the process can be even more frustrating.
+Many students don’t know where or how to create a resume.
+Writing one can be a daunting and overwhelming task, even for adults.
+For high school students who’ve never done it before, the process can be even more frustrating.

 In this article, you’ll find tips for all things related to resumes for high schoolers.
 Use the guide below to navigate!